memsql/singlestore-spark-connector/README.md

 **Setting JDBC parameters using the Read API:**

-You can also pass JDBC parameters locally when constructing a DataFrame by passing them into the `.option()` method.
+You can also pass JDBC parameters in the `.option()` method when constructing a DataFrame.
 ```scala
 val df = spark.read
     .format("singlestore")